Spotlight on Token Perception for Multimodal Reinforcement Learning: Related Work

 \section{Related Work}

-\paragraph{Multimodal Reasoning.} While Large Language Models (LLMs) have achieved powerful reasoning in text-only domains~\citep{guo2025deepseek}, their visual counterparts, Large Vision-Language Models (LVLMs)~\citep{bai2025qwen2, hurst2024gpt, team2024gemini, bai2025intern}, still exhibit a significant performance gap when tasked with this complex integration~\citep{wang2024enhancing, dong2025insight,su2025openthinkimg,su2025thinking,shen2025satori,qu2024alleviating}.
-Bridging this gap requires frameworks that can adapt the reasoning successes from text-only models to the unique demands of the multimodal space, where foundational algorithms like PPO~\citep{schulman2017proximal} and GRPO~\citep{shao2024deepseekmath} are being actively explored.
+\paragraph{Multimodal Reasoning.} While LLMs have achieved powerful reasoning in text-only domains~\citep{guo2025deepseek}, their visual counterparts, Large Vision-Language Models (LVLMs)~\citep{bai2025qwen2, hurst2024gpt, team2024gemini}, still exhibit a significant performance gap when tasked with this complex integration~\citep{wang2024enhancing, dong2025insight,fang2024rethinking,fang2024not,fang2026rethinking,liu2024towards2,liu2024unsupervised}.
+Bridging this gap requires adapting the reasoning successes from text-only models to the unique demands of the multimodal space, where foundational algorithms like PPO~\citep{schulman2017proximal} and GRPO~\citep{shao2024deepseekmath} are being actively explored.

 \paragraph{Dominant Strategies in Multimodal RL.} Most strategies focus on enhancing components external to the core learning algorithm.
 These approaches are largely either data-centric, focusing on the curation of visually-grounded datasets~\citep{bai2025univg, li2025truth, liang2025modomodo}, distillation of Chain-of-Thought data~\citep{chen2025vinci, huang2025vision, meng2025mm}, and design of training curricula~\citep{chen2025advancing, wei2025open}; or reward-centric, seeking to engineer more informative, perception-aware signals~\citep{wang2025perception, ma2025one, fan2025grit, liu2025visionreasoner, yang2025r1, xia2025visionary, chen2025grpo, wan2025srpo}.
 Other tactics include modifying rollouts or integrating external vision tools~\citep{liu2025noisyrollout, wang2025vl, zheng2025deepeyes}.
 While modality-agnostic algorithmic advances like Dynamic Sampling Policy Optimization (\dapo)~\citep{yu2025dapo} introduce effective techniques like dynamic sampling and clip-higher, they still broadcast a uniform learning signal to all tokens.
 Our VPPO counters this core limitation by intervening internally, using visual dependency to reweight trajectory advantages and focus gradient updates on pivotal moments of visually-grounded reasoning.